• Skip to primary navigation

 • Allow the roasted nuts to cool down to room temperature before proceeding with the recipe.
 The almonds can be roasted in advance to avoid the wait time.

-• Place the individual clusters in festive candy cups for gift-giving during the holiday season.
+• Place the individual clusters in festive candy cups or mini cupcake liners for gift-giving during the holiday season.

 Chocolate clusters next to a box.